thxbb12/awesome-computing-resources/README.md

 ## Text editors
 * [Basic Markdown Syntax][84] - Basic Markdown Syntax
 * [Typst][194] - Typst is a new open-source typesetting system that is powerful and easy to learn, inspired by LaTeX
+* [Polylux][197] - Polylux: package for Typst to create presentation slides
+* [Touying][196] - Touying is a powerful and efficient package for creating presentation slides in Typst
 * [Quarto][195] - An open-source scientific and technical publishing system

 ## Tools